Metavers, what are the first controversies?

 A corollary of the time of use and an important point, once again in the context of a ” Learning Metaverse “: the average attention span.

-In 2016, Aberdeen published a study stating that ” when a site takes a second or more to load, 40% of visitors abandon the site, and when it comes to an online conversation, 7% of us throw in the towel ” (itsocial.com).
+In 2016, Aberdeen published a study indicating that ” when a site displays a load time of one second or more, 40% of visitors abandon the site, and when it comes to an online conversation, 7% of us throw in the towel ” (itsocial.fr).

-Whether it is with this study, or the above-mentioned documentary, it is the neural circuit of the reward which is targeted… and which will have to be questioned and optimized, considering the youth of the metaverse and the very important quantity of data necessary for it to “run” well.
+Whether with this study, or the above-mentioned documentary, it’s the neural circuit of reward that is targeted… and which will have to be questioned and optimized, given the youth of the metaverse and the very large amount of data needed to make it “run” properly.

 Metavers: a new and disruptive environment, or a large-scale incremental innovation operation?

 Virtual worlds are actually not new.
-For the metaverse announced by Meta, one cannot help but think of Second Life (2003), ” an application that proposed a virtual world in which anyone could build a space, create objects, personalize their avatar and even buy and sell services ” (J. Bergounhoux, 2021).
+For the metaverse announced by Meta, we can’t help but think of Second Life (2003), ” an application that offered a virtual world in which anyone could build a space, create objects, personalize their avatar and even buy and sell services ” (J. Bergounhoux, 2021).

-The metaverse proposed by Meta, Microsoft and others finds its inspiration in video games, especially massively multiplayer online games: we think of Fortnite, Minecraft, Roblox, etc.
+The metaverse proposed by Meta, Microsoft et al. finds its inspiration in video games, particularly massively multiplayer online games: Fortnite, Minecraft, Roblox, etc. come to mind.

 Finally, thanks to this infographic, we discover a fertile playground for organizations and disciplines, environments that will be developed there.